frcdesign/FRCDesign.org/docs/learning-course/stage1/1E/review-summary.md

 ## Review

-Make sure to review all the CAD you've done.
+Make sure to review all the CAD you've done using [the review instruction page](../1A/focusing-on-improvement.md "Focusing on Improvement Page"){:target="_blank"}.
+If you copied the reference through the instruction slides, you can check against the solution document; otherwise, just exclude that step from the review.

 ## Summary